BenGlasser/HttpServer/README.md

 a simple http server I made to learn RFC 2616

-At this point the server has sever limitations and only handles `GET` requests.
+At this point the server has severe limitations and only handles `GET` requests.
 It handles these requests in the most minimal way possible only returning the requested file resource and a `Content-Length` Entity Header.  the server is multithreaded adn an example of how to run it can be found in com.benglasser.http.Main

 ```
 import java.util.concurrent.ExecutorService;